Billy-Droid-Stonks/Lightaking-Source-Code/README.md

 - Make sure you're in the correct directory (frontend or backend) when running commands
 - Check that all environment variables are set correctly

+## License

+Open Source - Feel free to use and modify!

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.